System Design Space

 Interview root-cause reasoning

-Demonstrate PostgreSQL troubleshooting at internals level, not only at SQL syntax level.
+Demonstrate PostgreSQL troubleshooting at the system-mechanics level, not only at SQL syntax level.

 Official source